-If you wish to add a narrative of the submitted work in your portfolio, simply include an A4 sheet (or text document on digital submissions) lisiting the works (title, medium, size etc).
+You may wish to add a narrative of the submitted work in your portfolio) lisiting the works (title, medium, size etc).
 There is no formal requirement to do this but you are welcome to name your works or include a short description.

 Please note that these terms are relevant for all applicants, national and international